 No family in Framingham should have to choose between paying medical bills and putting food on the table.
-Providing access to affordable health care (and dental and vision care) through a single-payer program is a major priority for our district.
+Providing access to affordable health care (and dental and vision care) is a major priority for our district.

 Affordable Housing and Senior Living

 The cost of living in Framingham is on the rise, and we are pricing our senior citizens out of our community.
-In the legislature, I will make it a priority to provide affordable pathways for our seniors to stay in their communities, surrounded by friends and loved ones.
+In the legislature, I continue to make it a priority to provide affordable pathways for our seniors to stay in their communities, surrounded by friends and loved ones.

 I support automatic voter registration, day-of registration, ranked choice voting, and early voting -- but the Legislature must ensure the right kind of support is provided to cities and towns to implement the program and not create another unfunded mandate to be borne by cities.

-As the Federal government continues to strip away the rights of the LGBTQ+ community, it is our responsibility to guarantee protections for members of the community in order for them to live securely and without fear.
-Massachusetts has always led in this area; now we must defend our beloved friends and neighbors and protect them from hate and harm.
-I support the fight to maintain protections for our trans community and hope you will join me in supporting them in November's ballot initiative.
+It is our responsibility to guarantee protections for members of the community in order for them to live securely and without fear.
+Massachusetts has always led in this area; now we must continue to defend our beloved friends and neighbors and protect them from hate and harm.

 Parks and Recreation

-I will work with the Legislature and representatives from the surrounding area to ensure that the Rail Trail is completed and connected the larger Bruce Freeman Trail, providing both a new commuter option for Framingham residents as well as recreational value.
-I would also work with the local residents on exploring funding routes for developing dog parks in Framingham.
+I continue to push the mayor's office and other to see that Rail Trail is completed and connected the larger Bruce Freeman Trail, providing both a new commuter option for Framingham residents as well as recreational value.
+I have worked with the rest of the Legislative delegation to ensure that appropriate funding is available.

 Clean Energy and Consumer Protection

 I have spent my career fighting for access to clean, advanced energy and would continue to do so in the Legislature.
 Massachusetts faces dual looming crises: meeting our electricity demand in the face of closing assets all while combating the effect of climate change.
-I would fight against building out additional pipelines infrastructure and instead work to pass legislation to increase our use of renewable energy, energy efficiency, and energy storage to provide power at peak periods.
+I am proud to be part of a coalition that worked to pass S.9 to increase our use of renewable energy, energy efficiency, and energy storage to provide power at peak periods.